FunctionalUrology/MLme/README.md

     -  The Data Exploration feature enables users to upload datasets and analyze them with statistical visualizations, providing insights into data patterns, trends, and outliers for informed decisions in developing ML pipelines.

     -  <i>Input</i>:
        -  A .csv or .txt file with a row representing a sample and a column representing a feature.
 The first and last columns must contain the sample name and target classes, respectively, and the file must not have any NaN values.
 [Example input data](https://github.com/FunctionalUrology/MLcanvas/blob/main/example-input-data/data-tab-sep.txt).
-       -  When uploading a file, users must ensure that they select the correct separator using the ```Sep``` dropdown menu to avoid errors.
+            -  **Note**: When uploading a file, users must ensure that they select the correct separator using the ```Sep``` dropdown menu to avoid errors.

     -  <i>Output</i>:
        -  Users will be able to perform in-depth analysis on their datasets using statistical summary tables and five different plots, including density and correlation matrix plots.
 The analysis can be easily conducted by selecting the desired option from the ```Plot/Table Type``` dropdown menu.